-As we have informed you earlier, Google’s next step for the Chrome browser to distrust Symantec-branded certificates is coming very soon.
+As we have informed you earlier, Google’s next step for Chrome to distrust Symantec SSL certificates is coming very soon.
 Chrome 70 will distrust all Symantec-brand certificates with an issuance date before the 1st of December 2017.

 Why is it important?

-The Chrome browser is used by about 60% of internet users, and a website with a distrusted certificate risks losing a large portion of its audience.
-Anyone trying to visit a site which has a distrusted certificate will see a “Not Secure” warning in the address bar:
+The Chrome browser is used by about 60% of internet user.
+A website with a distrusted certificate risks losing a large portion of its audience.
+Anyone trying to visit a site which has such a certificate will see a “Not Secure” warning in the address bar:

 Who is affected?

-If you are a current user of Symantec certificates issued before the 1st December 2017, this could affect you.
-On the 20th July we sent e-mails to the affected resellers with a list of the certificates which will need to be reissued.
+If you are a current user of Symantec certificates with an issuance date before 1st December 2017, this could affect you.
+On the 20th July, we also sent out emails to affected resellers.
+These emails contain a list of the certificates which you need to reissue.
 You can also find the list of certificates in your SSL Panel in the Notifications block.

 Before the 13th of September, you should reissue all affected certificates and reinstall them.
 Neither Symantec or Openprovider will charge a fee for the reissue of any old certificate.
 Old certificates will maintain their original expiration dates.